 Hand on my heart, I’m telling you the single most difficult part of making these poke bowls is cooking the rice.

-Make the dressings
+Step 3: Make the sauces

 The second dressing is the dreamy vegan Sriracha "mayo" that we're drizzling over our vegan poké bowls.
 This is simply a blend of tahini, lemon juice, garlic, agave, and Sriracha.